27 Items that People Forget to Bring for a Cruise

 17. Laundry Stain Stick

-Try and remember this when you’re going on a cruise.
+Try and remember to pack a stain remover stick when you’re going on a cruise.

 Recommended: Tide To Go stain stick for travel (Amazon)